Mike Love: Later years

 In 2000, ABC premiered a two-part television miniseries, The Beach Boys: An American Family, that dramatized the Beach Boys' story.
 It was produced by Stamos and was criticized for historical inaccuracies.
 Love was an advisor to the film.
 Some critics accused him of having the film overstate his role in the group and portray negative depictions of Brian and Smile collaborator Van Dyke Parks.

 On November 3, 2005, Love sued Brian and the British newspaper The Mail On Sunday because the Beach Boys' name and Love's image were used in a promotional CD that was given free with the paper to promote the 2004 Brian Wilson presents Smile release.
 Love argued that the unauthorized (by Brother Records Inc.) free CD resulted in loss of income for the band.
-Wilson's wife Melinda alleged that, during the deposition, Love turned to Wilson and remarked, "you better start writing a real big hit because you’re going to have to write me a real big check."
+Wilson's wife Melinda alleged that, during the deposition, Love turned to Wilson and remarked, "you better start writing a real big hit because you're going to have to write me a real big check."
 The lawsuit was dismissed on May 16, 2007, on the grounds that it was without merit.

 In 2011, Love reunited with Brian, Jardine, Johnston and David Marks for a new Beach Boys album and 50th anniversary tour beginning in 2012.
 In September 2012, Love and Johnston announced via a press release that following the end of the reunion tour the Beach Boys would revert to the Love/Johnston lineup, without Brian, Jardine or Marks, all of whom expressed surprise.
 Although such dates were noted in a late June issue of Rolling Stone, it was widely reported that the three had been "fired".

 Love's autobiography, Good Vibrations: My Life as a Beach Boy, was published on September 13, 2016.
-He wrote the book as a response to "many inaccuracies" that had been said about him over the decades.
+He wrote the book as a response to "many inaccuracies" that had he claimed were said about him over the decades.
 It was published one month before the release of Brian's autobiography, I Am Brian Wilson: A Memoir.
 When asked about the book's negative comments toward him, Love responded: "He's not in charge of his life, like I am mine.
 His every move is orchestrated and a lot of things he's purported to say, there's not tape of it."
-As of November 2016, Love has not read Brian's book.
+As of November 2016, Love claims that he has not read Brian's book.

 On November 17, 2017, Love released his second solo album Unleash the Love.
 On October 26, 2018, Love released his third solo album, Reason for the Season, featuring traditional and original Christmas music.
 Love's fourth album 12 Sides Of Summer was released on July 19, 2019.
+The album Mike Love Not War followed in 2023.